aprilwebster/conversation-simple/README.md

 ## Getting the files

-1. Download the application code to your computer.
+1. Download the food coach application code to your computer.
 You can do this in either of the following ways:

    * [Download the .zip file](https://github.com/watson-developer-cloud/food-coach/archive/master.zip) of the GitHub repository and extract the files to a local directory, OR